by Maggie Stiefvater

 First sentence: “At the beginning of this story, years and years ago, two dreamers arrived at paradise.”

 Support your local independent bookstore: buy it there!

-Content: There is some swearing, including multiple f-bombs.
-It’s in the fiction sections of the bookstore.
+Content: There is violence (the body count is high) and swearing, including multiple f-bombs.
+It’s in the Teen section (grades 9+) of the bookstore.

 Stiefvater starts “Call Down the Hawk’ thus: “This is going to be a story about the Lynch brothers.”
 Lest you forget and think this series is about Ronan (or Ronan and Adam) or Bryde, or Hennessey or Jordan, or any of the other characters that weave in throughout the series, at its heart, this is a story about the Lynch brothers.
 It is a story about family – the family of origin, yes, and how it became that way – but also found family.
 It’s about sticking together through any odds and letting go when you need to.
 It’s about art and the power that it has – in this world, literally – but also the way it touches all lives. it’s about relationships between people who are different and the same, sometimes literally the same.
 It’s about forgiveness and acceptance.
 It’s about so much, all packed into a story about preventing the end of the world and figuring out one’s role in it.
 It’s about choices and the consequences of those choices.

 But most of all it has a heart that is so, so big.
 Yes, I cried when it was over because it moved me in ways that I didn’t think I could be moved.
 My life is so vastly different from the Lynch brothers (obviously), and yet the themes are universal.
 It’s a more mature book than I think Stiefvater’s younger readers will realize, and I appreciate the way these books – beginning with the Raven Boys – grew up over time.

 I am sad to see them all go, but I am glad that they went out this way It was a perfect ending.